NBA Reportedly Passes Anti-Tanking Draft Reform, Player Resting Rules

 Wojnarowski reported on Sept.
 18 that NBA Commissioner Adam Silver was pushing for a rule that would result in teams being fined if they sat healthy star players in nationally televised games or multiple healthy starters in regular-season games.

 Silver will have discretionary power in fining teams for resting healthy players, and teams will be encouraged to do so for home games if they feel they have to.
 The rested players will also be required to be present on the bench, per Wojnarowski.
+Jeff Zillgitt of USA Today reported Silver could fine teams up to $100,000.

 In an effort to curb the need for teams to rest healthy players, the league reduced the number of back-to-back games from 16.3 to 14.4 per team in 2017-18.